intex-909/.dots/README.md

 ## Installation script for fresh installed debian based machines

 ### Usage:
-Clone repository into home directory
+Clone repository into home directory.
 Execute script as normal user (not as root)
 ```bash
 git clone https://github.com/intex-909/.dots.git
 cd .dots
 ./install
 ```
+After installation zsh will be the default shell.

 Notes:
 On Debian 'sudo' must be installed before executing the script.